Amiel Daemion: 1995–2003: Collaborations with Josh Abrahams and debut album

-2004–2007: These Ties, label break-up and Be Your Girl
+2004–2006: These Ties and Be Your Girl

 During the promotion of Audio Out in 2004 in London, Daemion went out on the search for a new producer and came across Stephen Lironi, an ex-member of the UK band Altered Images.
 Daemion states that she "felt comfortable with him straight away.
 I felt like he got what I was trying to do creatively."
 After a few short months of working with Lironi, Daemion felt that her second solo album, These Ties, was born.
 Just as the album's first single, "Round and Round", was released, it had been announced that the recording assets of the Festival Mushroom group had been acquired by Warner Music.
 Everything at Warner Music came to a temporary standstill while it was slowly adjusted by its new entity.
 While staff and artists at Festival Mushroom Records started being dropped all around her, Daemion made the agreement to postpone the release of These Ties until "the dust had settled".
 These Ties was released in Japan on 19 October 2005 and failed to reach the top twenty success that Audio Out received.

 In 2005, she performed the lead vocals on The Blips song "Green Eyed World", which was featured on the soundtrack of the 2005 film Hating Alison Ashley.
 In addition, she released an electroclash cover of the Split Enz song "One Step Ahead" on the Finn Brothers tribute album She Will Have Her Way which was released also in 2005.
 A few months later, the dust did settle down for Warner Music.
 These Ties Australian release date had to be pulled back many times so Daemion and Warner Music both agreed that it was no longer her new album and to try to come back where they had left off halfway through a release would be impossible.
 Daemion and Warner Music decided to work on an "in between" project, which was to take Daemion's These Ties song, "Be Your Girl", and form it into an EP of remixed songs from the album.
 Daemion states that she "wanted to find a fun and positive way to use these songs."
 She decided to collaborate with some of Australia and New Zealand's hip hop and dance producers, and the 'Bass Kleph' version of the song was released to Australian radio to promote the EP.

-2008–present: Current activities

 During November 2008, Daemion announced that she had been released from the Warner Records label.
 She stated "It may sound strange to all you budding artists out there – that I would try for so long to get out of my contract – when you would give anything just to get one..but there are indeed, always two sides to every coin."

-She then set up a home studio and is working with her producer brother Romy Handley (who produces under the title Whisper).
+Since the release of the Be Your Girl EP in 2006, Daemion has retreated from the spotlight and not released further music.